 Professor Ciani specializes in the histories of women and gender across the Americas, with a focus on social justice issues.
 She is a Core Faculty member for the Women's & Gender Studies (WGS) program and is a mentor for ISU's Women's Mentoring Network, FLAME (Feminist Led Activist Movement to Empower), Triota (WGS Honors Society), and History Majors in the Honors Program.
 She is also the advisor for the Registered Student Organization, Women's History Club.
-Ciani is involved with efforts by museum professionals to diversify exhibition spaces, such as through the National Women's History Museum and the National Woman's Party at the Belmont-Paul National Monument.
+Ciani is involved with efforts by museum professionals to diversify exhibition spaces, such as through the National Women's History Museum.
 Her book, Choosing to Care: One Hundred Years of Childcare and Social Reform in San Diego, 1850-1950 is forthcoming in Spring 2019 from the University of Nebraska Press.